A comprehensive spatial-temporal infection model: Formulation

 \subsection{Diffusion}

 How to represent the diffusive (or dispersive) fluxes requires some discussion.
-For a typical Fick’s law type of diffusion \cite{bird1960we}, one may take
+For a typical Fick’s law type of diffusion \cite{bird1961transport}, one may take

 where we defined a constant diffusion (or dispersion) coefficient $D$, and assumed that all species are indistinguishable as far as their physical properties is concerned.
-Then, Equation (\ref{eq:con_tot_density}) becomes
+Then, Equation (\ref{eq:difffick}) yields $\bm{D}= - D \nabla \rho$ and (\ref{eq:con_tot_density}) becomes

-suggesting that the total population density $\rho$, in addition to being advected, also diffuses in the direction of a negative spatial gradient.
-While possible and perhaps even likely in human dynamics, the suggestion that the overall density may diffuse, is contrary to the common continuity equation for fluids, e.g. incompressible fluids \cite{lamb1966cambridge}.
-If we consider an alternative approach and take instead
+This suggests that the total population density $\rho$, in addition to being advected, also diffuses in the direction of a negative spatial gradient.
+While possible and perhaps even likely in human dynamics, the notion that the overall density diffuses is contrary to the common continuity equation for physical phenomena in fluids, e.g. incompressible fluids \cite{lamb1993hydrodynamics}.
+This contradiction is removed if one takes the alternative approach and defines instead